 It can be stated on the basis of preliminary documents of subsidizing sectors that the total amount of subsidies from the state budget for projects of non-government non-profit organisations achieved approximately CZK 6 billion in 2011.
-The state subsidy policy towards non-government non-profit organizations is divided to 15 main areas (e.g. physical education and sport, culture, social services, foreign activities, anti-drug policy, consumer protection and lessor-lesee relationship protection), and a separate area for combating corruption is missing.
-Financial funds related to combating corruption are only allocated by means of a subsidy programme of the Ministry of the Interior called "Prevention to Corruption Behaviour" within the "risk behaviour" field.
+The state subsidy policy towards non-government non-profit organizations is divided since 2014 to 17 main areas (e.g. physical education and sport, culture, social services, foreign activities, anti-drug policy, consumer protection and lessor-lesee relationship protection), and a separate area for combating corruption is a newly incorporated until 2014.
+Financial funds related to combating corruption are only allocated by means of a subsidy programme of the Ministry of the Interior called "Prevention to Corruption Behaviour" originally within the "risk behaviour" field.
 This subsidy programme only allocated CZK 3.5 million for 2013.
 The amount of financial funds only hardly speaks for the benefit of a real intention of the Czech Government to be the Government combating corruption.